passyaa/golang-sqlite/README.md

 ```

 ### 2. Build and Run the Containers
-This command will build the Go application into a Docker image and start the application container.
+This command will build a Go application into a Docker image in 1 or 2 minutes depending on the network and start the application container.
 ```bash
 docker-compose up --build
 ```